Buttermilk Chicken Marinade

 A full recipe card, including exact ingredient amounts, appears at the bottom of this post.

 - mustard powder – Colman’s mustard powder (in a yellow tin) is probably the most recognizable brand.
 McCormick also sells it, labeled as “ground mustard.”
+This ingredient adds some subtle heat and depth of flavor to the marinade.

-- salt – to season the chicken.
+- salt – to season the buttermilk soaked chicken.

 - chicken – our preference here is bone-in skin-on chicken, like thighs and drumsticks.
 However, you can also use boneless and skinless chicken, like breasts or thighs, if you prefer.
-No matter what, white meat or dark meat, cook until internal temperature reaches 165 degrees F.
+No matter what, white meat or dark meat, cook until the internal temperature reaches 165 degrees F.

-1. MAKE THE MARINADE.
+- MAKE THE MARINADE.
 Stir together the garlic, buttermilk, mustard powder, sriracha, salt and paprika until smooth.

-4. SERVE.
+- SERVE.
 Transfer the chicken to a serving platter and sprinkle with parsley, if desired.

 How Long To Marinate Chicken In Buttermilk